wasta-linux/wasta-linux-website/content/home/faq.md

 ---

-For the rest of the questions, click on them to see the response:
+Click on a question below to see the response:

 {{< expand "Which Linux desktop and distribution is Wasta-Linux based on?" >}}
 With Ubuntu being recognized as the market leader in the Linux ecosystem, it was determined that using Ubuntu as a base for Wasta-Linux is the best choice.
 Using Ubuntu as a base ensures the broadest compatibility with Linux applications for Wasta-Linux.